hyperledger-labs/minifabric/docs/RunningOnArm.md

 ## General Approach

 Minifabric acts as an deployment tool, using given docker images of Hyperledger Fabric.
 Therefore, we manipulated all references to docker images inside the source code of minifabric.
-You can either replace the entries by static references to ARM images of Fabric or manipulate the entries on runtime.
-The following repository contains a fork of minifabric with a experimental CLI flag for assiging custom images (LINK).
+You can search and replace the entries by static references to ARM images of Fabric.
 In general, this approach requires building dedicated docker images for ARM and following we list further considerations.

 ## Considerations for ARMHF